alexcg1/alexcg1.github.io/_posts/2021-07-21-ai-search-one-line-python.md

 1   stupid.py
 ```

+And if you run `python stupid.py` you'll get the exact same experience as running `python sensible.py`.

 Ta-da.
 There you have it.
 Neural search in one line of (stupidly dangerous) code.
-Was this whole thing just about posting a dumb linkbait article?
+Was this whole thing just about posting a dumb clickbait article?
 You bet.
 Was it a bit of a cheat?
 No. It was a lot of a cheat, but hey `\n` doesn't *technically* create a new line in a file

 Seriously, don't ever use this method in your code.
 One-line-ifying everything makes things unreadable, screws up syntax highlighting and linting, and would play merry hell with version control systems (because they track changes on a line-by-line basis).
 Wrapping it all in `exec()` is just the dangerous icing on a towering cake of stupidity.